eastbright99/CPE-476_Assignment_Submissions/readme.md

 $ rqt
 ```
 Plugins >> Topics >> Message Publisher >> [+] >> cmd_vel
-give a change with linear.x and angular.z
+change values with linear.x and angular.z

-check the diffrence with output on terminal
+Finally, check the diffrence with output on the terminal

 ## Screenshots
 ![screenshot1](./images/screenshot1.png)